Flu Infection

 into the final stages of preclinical development.
 PowderMed produces its H5N1 vaccine by

-They are ready to develop this vaccine, they plan to enter clinical trials by the summer of 2006.
+backbone.
+They are ready to develop this vaccine, they plan to enter clinical trials by the

 reference: British scientific team look for vaccine breakthrough that could offer human